gNMI Streaming

 504WREDWarningMonitor network congestion

-505Port TC Congestion Threshold CrossedNoticeMonitor network congestion
+505Port TC congestion threshold crossedNoticeMonitor network congestion

-506Packet Latency Threshold CrossedNoticeMonitor network congestion
+506Packet latency threshold crossedNoticeMonitor network congestion

 gNMI Client Requests

-You can use your gNMI client on a host server to request capabilities and data the agent is subscribed to.
+You can use your gNMI client on a host server to request capabilities and data that the agent is subscribed to.

 The following example shows a gNMI client request for interface speed: